scai16/Wargame-Writeups/OverTheWire/Natas.md

 ```

 We can throw this into [CyberChef](https://gchq.github.io/CyberChef/#recipe=URL_Decode()From_Base64('A-Za-z0-9%2B/%3D',true)XOR(%7B'option':'UTF8','string':'%7B%22showpassword%22:%22no%22,%22bgcolor%22:%22%23ffffff%22%7D'%7D,'Standard',false)&input=Q2xWTEloNEFTQ3NDQkU4bEF4TWFjRk1aVjJoZFZWb3RFaGhVSlFOVkFtaFNFVjRzRnhGZWFBdyUzRA) to verify for us.

+> **Note**: The key at the time of writing this is `qw8J`.\
+Be sure to check if the key has changed and update your values accordingly.

 Now we just have to create a new array where `showpassword` is `yes` and encrypt it with the key.
 We can use [CyberChef](https://gchq.github.io/CyberChef/#recipe=XOR(%7B'option':'UTF8','string':'qw8J'%7D,'Standard',false)To_Base64('A-Za-z0-9%2B/%3D')&input=eyJzaG93cGFzc3dvcmQiOiJ5ZXMiLCJiZ2NvbG9yIjoiI2ZmZmZmZiJ9) for that as well.
 This gives us our new cookie value, `ClVLIh4ASCsCBE8lAxMacFMOXTlTWxooFhRXJh4FGnBTVF4sFxFeLFMK`.